 - Security prices will fluctuate.
-The value of your investment may fall over time. - The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
-This may occur at any point in time, including during the initial offering period. - The issuer of a security may be unwilling or unable to make income and/or principal payments in the future.
-This may reduce the level of distributions the trust or the funds pay which could reduce your income and cause the value of your units to fall. - The trust invests in shares of closed-end funds.
+The value of your investment may fall over time.
+The potential economic impacts of the novel form of coronavirus disease first detected in 2019 ("COVID-19"), which spread rapidly around the globe which led the World Health Organization to declare the COVID-19 outbreak a pandemic in March 2020, are not fully known.
+The COVID-19 pandemic, or any future public health crisis, are impossible to predict and could result in adverse market conditions which may negatively impact the performance of the securities in the portfolio and the trust. - The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
+This may occur at any point in time, including during the initial offering period. - The value of bonds or other fixed income securities held by the funds will generally fall if interest rates, in general, rise.
+No one can predict whether interest rates will rise or fall in the future. - An issuer may be unable to make interest and/or principal payments in the future.
+This may reduce the level of income the trust receives which would reduce your income and cause the value of your units to fall.
+The COVID-19 pandemic has resulted in a decline in economic activity which could negatively impact the ability of borrowers to make principal or interest payment on securities, when due. - An issuer may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
+This may reduce the level of income the trust receives which would reduce your income and cause the value of your units to fall.
+The COVID-19 pandemic has resulted in a decline in economic activity and caused many companies to reduce the level of dividends declared and many companies may be unwilling or unable to declare dividends for the foreseeable future.
+It is also possible that current or future government aid programs could limit companies from paying dividends as a condition to receiving government aid or discourage companies from doing so.

+- The trust invests in shares of closed-end funds.
 Shares of these funds tend to trade at a discount from their net asset value and are subject to risks related to factors such as the manager's ability to achieve a fund's objective and market conditions affecting a fund's investments.
 The trust and funds have management and operating expenses.
 You will bear not only your share of the trust's expenses, but also the expenses of the funds.
-By investing in other funds, the trust incurs greater expenses than you would incur if you invested directly in the funds.

-- The trust and certain funds may invest in securities of foreign issuers, which may include companies located in emerging markets.
-These risks may include market and political factors related to the company's foreign market, international trade conditions, less regulation, smaller or less liquid markets, increased volatility, differing accounting practices and changes in the value of foreign currencies. - The trust and certain funds may invest in securities of small and mid-size companies.
+By investing in other funds, the trust incurs greater expenses than you would incur if you invested directly in the funds. - Certain funds may invest in securities rated below investment grade and considered to be "junk" securities.
+These securities are considered to be speculative and are subject to greater market and credit risks.
+Accordingly, the risk of default is higher than investment grade securities.
+In addition, these securities may be more sensitive to interest rate changes and may be more likely to make early returns of principal. - The trust and certain funds may invest in securities of small and mid-size companies.
 These securities are often more volatile and have lower trading volumes than securities of larger companies.
-Small and mid-size companies may have limited products or financial resources, management inexperience and less publicly available information. - The value of bonds or other fixed income securities held by the funds will generally fall if interest rates, in general, rise.
-No one can predict whether interest rates will rise or fall in the future. - The trust is not actively managed.
+Small and mid-size companies may have limited products or financial resources, management inexperience and less publicly available information. - The trust is not actively managed.
 Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines.